andrew/ultimate-awesome/README.md

 - [Jupyter-Guide](https://github.com/mikeroyal/Jupyter-Guide) - Jupyter Guide.
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.
 - [awesome-data-steward-resources](https://github.com/Nazeeefa/awesome-data-steward-resources) - A list of resources to learn about data stewardship.
+- [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [writingvim](https://github.com/phantomdiorama/writingvim) - :memo: An awesome-ish list of vim for writers.
 - [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
 - [awesome-vcs-tools](https://github.com/postpdm/awesome-vcs-tools) - A curated list of awesome Version control tools - clients, diffs etc.